minils/EasySlideshow/README.md

 This is a very easy slideshow based on Qt.

-It uses the provided folder to display random images.
+It uses the provided folder(s) to display random images.

 ### Version
-0.1
+0.2

 ### Installation